Akashmodi258/Signup_using_Face_recognition/README.md

 # Signup using Face recognition

+**Project Status: Under Maintenance**
+We are currently addressing a database-related issue.
+Some features may not work as expected.
+The system will be fully functional once the maintenance is complete.

 ## Overview
 - A Django-based system ensures secure and unique user registration using face recognition.